steerable-ai/lmfunctions/README.md

 # <Output.positive: 'positive'>
 ```

-This allows to store them in text files and dynamically load them from a remote artifact:
+This allows to store them in text files and dynamically load them from remote artifacts:

 ```python
 from lmfunctions import from_store